 Best time to visit Cagliari

-Sardinia’s mild weather makes this an all year destination, perfect for a weekend city break or a longer holiday.
+Sardinia’s mild weather makes this an all-year destination, perfect for a weekend city break or a longer holiday.
 It all comes down to your preference for things to do in Cagliari and the island itself.

 The summer months between July and August are perfect for a beach holiday.
 These are, however, the most expensive months to visit and the most crowded.
-Travelling off-season means lower prices, milder temperatures and less crowds.
+Travelling off-season means lower prices, milder temperatures and fewer crowds.

 You can also access Cagliari by a ferry from major ferry ports in Italy, mainly Rome Civitavecchia, Naples and Palermo in Sicily.

 It is also a popular spot for cruise ships, especially during the summer months.

 Twice a week, on Tuesday and Thursday

 Cagliari city centre is the heart of all travel activities.
 Here you can take the bus, train or ferry to other destinations.
 Buses depart or pass by Via Roma and the train station and are easily marked with where they are going.

 You can get the timetable from the tourism office, train station or the bus stop.
 You can also download the official app CTM Bus Finder.

 Want to discover other less known amazing places in Italy?
 Check out the beautiful city of Catania in Sicily!